Metodija Andonov-Čento: Early life

-The politicians in Belgrade actually helped to strengthen the developing Macedonian identity by promoting forcible Serbianization during the interwar period.
+The politicians in Belgrade helped to strengthen the developing Macedonian identity by promoting forcible Serbianization during the interwar period.
 In the 1938 Yugoslav elections, he was elected as a deputy from the United Opposition, but did not become a member of parliament because of a manipulation with the electoral system.
 His ally was Vladko Macek, leader of the Croatian Peasant Party, who managed to have a Banovina of Croatia created in 1939 through an agreement with the Yugoslav government.
 In the same year, Čento called for the creation of an unified Banovina of Macedonia, but Macek did not take the claim seriously.

 During World War II

 Čento during his internment in the labor camp Chuchuligovo.